Hasan Tahsin Pasha: A hero, a traitor, or just not up to his responsibilities?

 Hasan Tahsin Pasha (1845–1918) was the Ottoman Commander of the 8th Army Corps who in October 1912 handed Thessaloniki over to the Greeks.

-He has been called a traitor, condemned to death by the Ottoman military court in Istanbul, and suffered the indignity of spending his last years as an exile.
+He did so without firing a shot.
+He has been called a traitor, condemned to death by the Ottoman military court in Istanbul, and suffered the indignity of spending his last years in exile.
+On the other hand, he is considered to be a hero because he spared the city of Thessaloniki the damages and destruction of war.

-Map of the Balkans at 1905
+Map of the Balkans in 1905

 The first Balkan War started in early October 1912 as an armed conflict between Serbia, Greece, Montenegro and Bulgaria on one side and the Ottoman Empire on the other.
 Greece was the weakest of the three major Balkan allies, with a population of only 2.7 million and with fresh memories of the humiliating defeat in the Greco-Turkish war of 1897.